dstroot/blog-next/_posts/2018-10-10-the-inertia-of-enterprise-despair.md

 The beatings will continue until risks are identified (I’ve never heard of there being none).
 The outcome is a report outlining the set of risks that have been identified.
 These risks may need to be ‘signed off’ by someone senior so that responsibility lies with them if there is a breach.
 That process in itself is arduous (especially when the senior management person doesn’t fully understand the risk) and will be repeated on a regular basis until the risks are sufficiently ‘mitigated’ through further engineering effort or process controls.

-The real issue is very few senior leaders understand IT security and into the knowledge gap flows money and resources resulting in "lots of security" with questionable real effectiveness and measurable decreases in productivity across the company
+The real issue is very few senior leaders understand IT security and into the knowledge gap flows money and resources.
+The result is "lots of security" with questionable real effectiveness, measurable increases in cost and schedule, and measurable decreases in productivity (and possible the morale of capable engineers) across the company.

 ### 6. Outdated Paradigms